 Instagram is a prime spot to host your contest or giveaway.
-But don’t forget to add a disclosure and clear instructions to your caption before posting.
-It keeps your business in good standing with Instagram and acts as a call to action (CTA).
+But remember — add a disclosure and clear instructions to your promo before posting.
+This keeps your business in good standing with Instagram, and acts as a call-to-action (CTA).

 Like other social media platforms, Instagram users must abide by the terms of service and promotion guidelines.
 Yet, you don’t want your post to bore or confuse your audience.
 It could discourage people from entering or make it hard to validate a winner.

 Use the following information and checklist to design an Instagram contest rules template and write a captivating post.
 Plus, find examples of how brands pull it all together when running an Instagram giveaway.

 Instagram keeps its contest guidelines pretty straightforward, offering a few rules for any activity falling under the term “promotion,” such as a giveaway, contest, or sweepstakes.
 Per Instagram, all promotions must: